 This gives the value of earning on a single share.
 As EPS increases quarterly or annually, Investors will be happy that their company is performing well.

-It is always advised to check whether the EPS is growing continuously for the last 5 years before investing in a company.
+It is always advised to check whether the EPS has been growing continuously for the last 5 years before investing in a company.

 P/E RATIO = PRICE OF SHARE / EARNINGS PER SHARE

 For every investor, it is a mandated tool to check the valuation of P/E. This is the most important valuation in the fundamental analysis.
-Lesser the P/E ratio higher the attractiveness of the stocks.
+The lower the P/E ratio higher the attractiveness of the stocks.

 Dividend: Dividend is calculated from the profit after tax, and the company decides to share some percentage of its profit to investors.
 It is calculated by dividend percentage into face value.
 The company which provides dividend every year is considered to be fundamentally strong and will attract investors.
 The dividend is also known as rental income